jessicatingley/csc212-gradebook/README.md

 The first command line argument should ***always*** be the input file[^1]. <br />
 **The necessary command line arguments for utilizing the `Individual` class will be input as follows:**
 $ ./prog `file_name.txt`[^1] `INDIVIDUAL`[^2] `CATEGORY_OF_ASSIGNMENT`[^3] `ASSIGNMENT_NAME`[^4]
-    <br /> Valid input for `CATEGORY_OF_ASSIGNMENT`:
+    <br /> Valid inputs for `CATEGORY_OF_ASSIGNMENT`:
-    - 'LABS'
+    - 'Labs'
     - 'ASSIGNMENTS'
-    - 'PROJECTS'
+    - 'projects'
     - 'EXAMS'
-    Examples of valid input for `ASSIGNMENT_NAME`:
+    Examples of valid inputs for `ASSIGNMENT_NAME`:
     - 'LAB1'
-    - 'ASSIGNMENT3'
+    - 'Assignment3'
     - 'REVIEWPROJECT'
-    - 'FINALPROJECT'
+    - 'FinalProject'
-    - 'EXAM'
+    - 'Exam'
     Important notes:
     - `CATGORY_OF_ASSIGNMENT` ***must*** correspond with `ASSIGNMENT_NAME`
       - I.e. entering 'LABS' for `CATEGORY_OF_ASSIGNMENT` and 'ASSIGNMENT3' for `ASSIGNMENT_NAME` would result in an incorrect grade being returned.